tsuyo/jfrog-artifactory-sample/gradle/README.md

 ```

 ## Build and Deploy
-Choose the repos for JFrog CLI (select the last repo ("hello-maven" in the above case) for all questions below)
+Choose the repos for JFrog CLI (select the last repo ("hello-gradle" in the above case) for all questions below)
 ```
 $ jfrog gradlec
 Resolve dependencies from Artifactory? (y/n) [y]?